Association of Anaesthetists of Great Britain and Ireland: Events

-Trainee Conference

-The annual Trainee Conference is the leading trainee scientific meeting in the UK aimed at all levels of trainee anaesthetists from CT1 to ST7.
-It has an attendance of around 400 delegates each year and gives trainees a great opportunity to network with their colleagues, present their work as an oral presentation or poster and attend hands-on workshops.

-Annual Congress

-Annual Congress is the flagship event of the Association and is held in various locations around the UK and Ireland.
+The Annual Congress is the flagship event of the Association and is held in various locations around the UK and Ireland.
 Annual Congress is one of the leading anaesthetic meetings in the UK with an attendance of around 800-1000 national and international delegates.
-It features informative sessions, high-profile speakers and an extensive trade exhibition with over 40 leading anaesthetics companies attending.
+There is a trade exhibition with over 40 anaesthetics companies attending.
 Annual Congress is aimed all levels of anaesthetists from trainees to consultants and is a European CPD accredited meeting.

-Seminars

-AAGBI offers educational seminars featuring leading experts in the fields of anaesthesia, critical care and pain medicine who present the latest information on a variety of key anaesthesia topics.
-Seminars are designed to focus on a specific field of interest within anaesthesia and help to build on specialist interests.

-Core Topics

-Core Topics are one- or two-day conferences organised by the Association at different locations around UK and Ireland allowing delegates the chance to update their knowledge in a cost-effective and convenient way.

-Learn@

-Learn@ is an area of the website where members can find educational, learning and CPD resources.
-They can learn in their own time and keep a record of there completed CPD for use in appraisals and revalidation.
+The society also hosts smaller events.
+These include the annual Trainee Conference, the leading trainee scientific meeting in the UK, aimed at all levels of trainee anaesthetists from CT1 to ST7.
+It has an attendance of around 400 delegates each year.
+The society also holds educational seminars designed to update on new developments in a specific field of interest within anaesthesia, critical care and pain medicine.

 Heritage Centre

 The Anaesthesia Heritage Centre contains the Association's archives, the Anaesthesia Museum and a rare book collection and is open to everyone.

 The centre consists of a museum with a collection of over 4,500 objects dating back to 1774, the Association's own archives, which date back to 1932, and a reference library.
 The museum is a member of The London Museums of Health & Medicine.